-The original main path analyses produced figures like the one shown in Figure 2.2 with a single main path.
-A recent extension of this approach enables a researcher to determine main paths through a selected set of nodes (works) in a citation network.
-This can be used to position a given set of nodes in a citation network - they can, either attach to the principal main path, or form separate streams.
-This is illustrated with three examples involving valued networks, signed networks, and a geophysics network.
+A recent extension of the main paths approach enables a researcher to determine main paths through a given set of nodes (works) in a citation network.
+This can be used to position a given set of nodes in a citation network - it can, either attach to the principal main paths, or form a separate stream.
+This is illustrated with the following examples: